lightbits/fast-csg/README.md

 It gives you the benefit of fast tree evaluation as the tree structure is compiled into optimized machine code instructions (which makes the program compute-limited, not memory bandwidth-limited), while avoiding the long compile times that you would get by compiling to an intermediate target, such as GLSL, PTX, CUDA or NVVM IR.

-Unlike NVIDIA's closed-source PTX->SASS compiler, we focus on compilation speed, aiming for sub-millisecond time from compilation start to having the kernel uploaded to the GPU and ready to run.
+Unlike NVIDIA's closed-source compiler chain, we focus on compilation speed, aiming for sub-millisecond time from compilation start to having the kernel uploaded to the GPU and ready to run.

 Possible applications: